supremeimposter/My-Vault/GATE/Guidelines to GATE-CS.md

 ![[Guidelines to GATE-CS-20241030193532252.webp]]

+- INC/DEC operations do not affect the carry flags.
+- For SUB, carry flag acts as borrow flag.
+- CMP internally does non-destructive SUB.
+- Be careful with arithmetic shifts.

+- In CISC (mem-mem arch), the operands are brought to registers and the computations are performed.
+But the instructions include only memory addresses.

+- memory to memory data transfer instructions are not possible.

 - If the question asks for if there is any hazard, just draw the cycle diagram of normal pipeline execution and see if any problem exists.
 Don't overdo the problem.
 - Don't assume split phase by default.
 By default implementation is not split phase (the other one).